Truck-kun

-Truck-kun is an Internet meme that refers to a common trope used in the isekai genre of anime and manga, in which characters are transported to other worlds.
-Typically, the protagonists of the isekai anime or manga are sent to these worlds via reincarnation after death.
-Though recently, many isekai works have featured characters being transported upon being hit and killed by a truck.
+Truck-kun is an Internet meme that refers to a common trope used in the isekai genre of anime, manga, and light novels, in which characters are transported to other worlds.
+Typically, the protagonists of the isekai anime or manga are sent to these worlds via various methods, including reincarnation after death, and many isekai works have featured characters being transported upon being hit and killed by a truck.
 After several isekai works featured this as a means to kill their characters, a meme claiming the existence of a character named "Truck-kun" spread.
-It is purported Truck-kun's role is to kill people in their original world and subsequently send them to a new one.
+It is purported that Truck-kun's role is to kill people in their original world and subsequently send them to a new one.

 Origins of the meme

 Early examples of discussion of the trope include a Reddit thread entitled "Trucks in Manga – RE: Marina" by user poloport from April 14, 2015.
 In the post, a page from the manga RE: Marina shows the central character Rinosuke being hit by a truck.
 The character is not killed, but the incident brings the main characters in the story together.
 This post resulted in further posts in which people pointed out examples of trucks running into the protagonists of manga, with isekai manga featuring heavily.

 In 2017, an anime fan compiled a list of causes of death among isekai protagonists, which was updated in 2018.
 Deaths caused by "Traffic accident by truck" came third in the study with 37 cases, with general traffic accidents coming second with 38 cases, and unknown causes first with 102 cases.